Zygo/bees/README.md

 --------------------

 * --thread-count (-c) COUNT
-  * Specify number of worker threads for scanning.
+  * Specify maximum number of worker threads for scanning.
 Overrides --thread-factor (-C) and default/autodetected values.
 * --thread-factor (-C) FACTOR
   * Specify ratio of worker threads to CPU cores.
 Overridden by --thread-count (-c).
     Default is 1.0, i.e. 1 worker thread per detected CPU.
 Use values below 1.0 to leave some cores idle, or above 1.0 if there are more disks than CPUs in the filesystem.
+* --loadavg-target (-g) LOADAVG
+  * Specify load average target for dynamic worker threads.
+    Threads will be started or stopped subject to the upper limit imposed by thread-factor and thread-count until the load average is within +/- 0.5 of LOADAVG.

 * --scan-mode (-m) MODE
   * Specify extent scanning algorithm.
 Default mode is 0.
     _EXPERIMENTAL_ feature that may go away.